-We can’t get away from the fact that we all start and live in families.
+We can’t escape that we all start and live in families.
 They come in all shapes and sizes.
-It is normal to disagree with each other from time to time, occasional conflict is part of life.
+It is normal to disagree with each other occasionally; occasional conflict is part of life.

 Conflict can happen when family members have different views or beliefs that clash.
-You may have different parenting styles, this leads to misunderstandings and conflict, you may be separating or divorcing.
-Ongoing exposure to the conflict can be stressful and damaging to relationships especially to children, it causes emotional harm.
+You may have different parenting styles, which leads to misunderstandings and competition; you may be separating or divorcing.
+Ongoing exposure to conflict can be stressful and damaging to relationships, especially children.

 Common Causes of Conflict